PayThePizzo/Data-Structures-and-Algorithms/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

 The bottom-up approach often has much better constant factors, since it has less overhead for procedure calls

 ---
+### Sub-problem Graphs

+We can think of the subproblem graph as a “reduced” or “collapsed” version of the recursion tree for the top-down recursive method, in which we coalesce all nodes for the same subproblem into a single vertex and direct all edges from parent to child

+The size of the subproblem graph G = (V, E) can help us determine the running time of the dynamic programming algorithm.

+Since we solve each subproblem just once, the running time is the sum of the times needed to solve each subproblem.

+Typically, the time to compute the solution to a subproblem is proportional to the degree (number of outgoing edges) of the corresponding vertex in the subproblem graph, and the number of subproblems is equal to the number of vertices in the subproblem graph.

+In this common case, the running time of dynamic programming is linear in the number of vertices and edges.

+---

 ### Extra Credits
 * [1] Mainly take from Chapter 15 of Introduction to Algorithms (see main README.md)